 Similar to the human knee, a horse's stifle joints are like hinges—some of the largest in a horse's skeletal system.
 Occasionally, a stifle joint becomes locked due to overstraining or genetic joint problems.
 When this happens, its back leg appears to be stuck in extension, often causing alarm.
 But don't stress—locked stifles are relatively common.
 And while mild cases may appear vague (with only a slight lameness), there are ways to make your horse sound again, often without invasive procedures.
 However, if left untreated, horses that display a regular locking may be unsafe to ride and may require surgery.

 What Is a Locked Stifle Joint?

 Stifle joints help the horse bend its rear legs and stabilize itself, as these joints are actually meant to lock when standing.
 This important function is part of a horse's stay-and-check apparatus (an arrangement of muscles, tendons, and ligaments that work together so that it can remain standing using very little muscular effort).
 This action comes into play when sleeping, keeping a horse upright on its feet.
-Locking occurs when one of the ligaments in the stifle joint remains hooked over a ridge on the head of the femur bone.
+A locked stifle joint occurs when one of the ligaments remains hooked over a ridge on the head of the femur bone.
 Normally, the horse can flex the joint with little effort to unlock it.
 However, in some horses, unlocking becomes delayed.
 A small delay will cause mild symptoms.
 And a long delay will result in more severe symptoms.
 Medically, this condition is called "upward fixation of the patella."